Bill-Dai666/embodied_agent/README.md

 Project Overview

 This project implements conversational AI agents that engage users in discussions about news articles as part of a crowdsourcing research experiment.
 Both implementations use OpenAI's GPT models for generating empathetic, contextual responses and store conversation data in MongoDB for analysis.
+This project supports academic research comparing different interaction modalities (embodied vs. text-based) for AI conversational agents in experimental settings.

 Components